Skip to main content

 Other NHS organisations

-Sometimes your practice shares information with other organisations that do not treat you, for example, the clinical Commissioning group.
+Sometimes your practice shares information with other organisations that do not treat you, for example, the clinical commissioning group.
 Normally, it will not be possible to identify you from this information.
 In exceptional circumstances, for example when required by law, court order or if we have specific concerns, we may share information about you with other authorities.

 How do GPs share information?